eky/custom-element-qr-code-image/README.md

 ### colorlight
 [node-qrcode](https://github.com/soldair/node-qrcode#colorlight) `color.light` option, default as `#ffffffff`.
 ### errorcorrectionlevel
-[node-qrcode](https://github.com/soldair/node-qrcode#errorcorrectionlevel) option, default as `M`.
+[node-qrcode](https://github.com/soldair/node-qrcode#errorcorrectionlevel) `errorCorrectionLevel` option, default as `M`.
 ### cover
 The URL of image cover on the QR code, no default value.
-Strongly recommend to set `errorcorrectionlevel` as `H` or `M` when there is a cover on QR code.
+Strongly recommend to set `errorcorrectionlevel` as `H` or `Q` when there is a cover on QR code.
 ### coversize
 The larger size of width and height, default as `size * 0.4`.